The Fourier transform for triples of quadratic spaces: Braverman-Kazhdan spaces

+We now argue by continuity to deduce the identity in general.
+Consider the linear form

+The Fourier transform is continuous by Proposition \ref{prop:topology}.
+Thus following the proof of \cite[Lemma 6.4]{Getz:Liu:BK}, by replacing Lemma 5.7 in loc.~ cit. with Lemma \ref{lem:seminorm}, we see that the sums defining \eqref{lin:form} are absolutely convergent and \eqref{lin:form} is continuous.
+It vanishes on the dense subspace $\mathcal{S}(X(F_\infty),K_\infty) <\mathcal{S}(X(F_\infty))$ and hence is identically zero. \end{proof}

 We remark that Theorem \ref{thm:BK:PS} was already proved in \cite{BK:normalized}, but with a different definition of the Schwartz space.
-At least at the nonarchimedean places, the two definitions should yield the same space of functions.
-At the archimedean places this is less clear.
+At the non-Archimedean places the two definitions yield the same space of functions \cite{CH:nonarch}.
+At the Archimedean places this is less clear.
 In any case, it is easier to just prove the theorem directly than to rigorously check the compatibility of the two definitions.